HeatherLTE/awaca_field_scripts/mira/README.md

 ```

-# checklist of things to check/change in the scripts
+# Checklist of things to check/change in the scripts
 - make sure all scripts are executable by data user
 - add crontab and check timings and paths